Chart Color Schemes

 Conder has shown very soft population growth performance across periods assessed by AreaSearch

-Conder's population, as per AreaSearch's analysis, was approximately 4908 as of August 2025.
-This figure represents a decrease of 200 individuals (3.9%) since the 2021 Census, which recorded a population of 5108.
-The change is inferred from ABS's estimated resident population of 4908 in June 2024 and an additional validated new address since the Census date.
-This results in a population density ratio of 1085 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Conder's population, as per AreaSearch's analysis, was around 4,909 as of November 2025.
+This figure shows a decrease of 199 people, representing a 3.9% drop since the 2021 Census, which recorded a population of 5,108.
+The change is inferred from the estimated resident population of 4,909 in June 2024 and one validated new address added post-Census date.
+This results in a population density of 1,086 persons per square kilometer, roughly aligning with averages seen across locations assessed by AreaSearch.
 Natural growth contributed approximately 69.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Projections indicate an overall population decline by 34 persons by 2041, with specific age cohorts expected to grow, notably the 65 to 74 age group projected to increase by 159 people.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
+Projected demographic shifts indicate an overall population decline by 34 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 65 to 74 age group, projected to increase by 159 people.

 Frequently Asked Questions - Population